Battle of Verdun: Analysis

 French infantry survived bombardment better because their positions were dispersed and tended to be on dominating ground, not always visible to the Germans.
 As soon as a German attack began, the French replied with machine-gun and rapid field-artillery fire.
 On 22 April, the Germans suffered 1,000 casualties and in mid-April, the French fired 26,000 field artillery shells against an attack to the south-east of Fort Douaumont.
-A few days after taking over at Verdun, Pétain ordered the air commander, Commandant Charles Tricornot de Rose to sweep away German fighter aircraft and to provide artillery observation.
+A few days after taking over at Verdun, Pétain ordered the air commander, Commandant Charles de Tricornot de Rose to sweep away German fighter aircraft and to provide artillery observation.
 German air superiority was reversed by concentrating the French fighters in escadrilles rather than distributing them piecemeal across the front, unable to concentrate against large German formations.
 The fighter escadrilles drove away the German Fokker Eindeckers and the two-seater reconnaissance and artillery-observation aircraft that they protected.

 The fighting at Verdun was less costly to both sides than the war of movement in 1914, when the French suffered c.
 850,000 casualties and the Germans c.
 670,000 from August to the end of 1914.
 The 5th Army had a lower rate of loss than armies on the Eastern Front in 1915 and the French had a lower average rate of loss at Verdun than the rate over three weeks during the Second Battle of Champagne (September–October 1915), which were not deliberately fought as battles of attrition.
 German loss rates increased relative to losses from 1:2.2 in early 1915 to close to 1:1 by the end of the battle, a trend which continued during the Nivelle Offensive in 1917.
 The penalty of attrition tactics was indecision, because limited-objective attacks under an umbrella of massed heavy artillery fire could succeed but led to battles of unlimited duration.
 Pétain used a noria (rotation) system quickly to relieve French troops at Verdun, which involved most of the French Army in the battle but for shorter periods than the German troops in the 5th Army.
 The symbolic importance of Verdun proved a rallying point and the French did not collapse.
 Falkenhayn was forced to conduct the offensive for much longer and commit far more infantry than intended.
 By the end of April, most of the German strategic reserve was at Verdun, suffering similar casualties to the French army.